 Be a Little Crazy

 You have to be a little crazy to homeschool.
 Even though it’s gaining mainstream attention and increasing in popularity many people will politely smile and say, “That’s nice,” when you tell them you homeschool while thinking, “You’re crazy!”
-It’s the crazy ones who led the way to revolutionize education and it’s the crazy ones who will continue to change the world one child at a time.
+It’s the crazy ones who led the way to revolutionize education.
+It’s the crazy ones who will continue to change the world.
+One child at a time.